It’s Layer Season

 Layering the MelanoLyte Skin Brightening System

-The MelanoLyte Skin Brightening System contains two products that have been expertly formulated to work together: MelanoLyte Pigment Perfection Serum and MelanoLyte Tx.
+The MelanoLyte Skin Brightening System contains two products that have been expertly formulated to work together: MelanoLyte Tx and MelanoLyte Serum.
 For best results, apply MelanoLyte Tx in the AM and PM to clean skin.
-In the PM, before your application of MelanoLyte Tx, apply MelanoLyte Pigment Perfection Serum.
+In the PM, before your application of MelanoLyte Tx, apply MelanoLyte Serum.
 Follow with Intensive Nourishing Cream, or other Renewal for skin type.